gurgeh/gurgeh.github.com/source/_posts/2013-01-24-pre-programming-mental-silence-meditation-with-entrainment.markdown

 ## Why

 In the 60s and 70s all sorts of fantastical and simply untrue claims were made about meditation.
 Unfortunately that can make people zone out when they read about recent research of higher quality that shows many real effects.
-See for example (this Wikipedia page on meditation research)[http://en.wikipedia.org/wiki/Research_on_meditation].
+See for example [this Wikipedia page on meditation research](http://en.wikipedia.org/wiki/Research_on_meditation).

-Meditation has, among other things, been shown to increase happiness and well-being and (physically change structures)[http://www.kurzweilai.net/mindfulness-meditation-training-changes-brain-structure-in-8-weeks] in the brain related to those things.
+Meditation has, among other things, been shown to increase happiness and well-being and [physically change structures](http://www.kurzweilai.net/mindfulness-meditation-training-changes-brain-structure-in-8-weeks) in [the brain](http://www.kurzweilai.net/meditation-may-change-brains-physical-structure-strengthen-connections) related to those things.
 It improves short-term memory.
 It may decrease blood pressure and risk of heart attack.

 But you don't actually have to care about any of those things.
 The effects after a 15 (or possibly 10 if you're really in a hurry) minute "successful" meditation are so obvious that you should be able to evaluate if it is worth it to you, on that alone.
 Many do longer than 15 minutes.
 30 minutes or more is not unusual.
 But perhaps you have a busy day - 15 minutes is enough.